 Have you or your partner recently been unfaithful?
 Infidelity is one of the major causes of depression.
 According to research, a partner’s extramarital affair is one of the most humiliating marital events.
 The discovery of such affairs can cause Major Depressive Episodes (MDE) in the cheated spouse.

-If you are saying, “My marriage is making me depressed”, then lack of loyalty or trust or both could be the underlying trigger.
+If you are saying “My marriage is making me depressed” or “Being with my husband makes me depressed,” then lack of loyalty or trust or both could be the underlying trigger.
 Suspicion of being cheated on or uncovering a spouse’s infidelity can be massive setbacks that can erode your marriage, leaving you consumed with depressive thoughts.

 Related Reading: Fighting In A Marriage – 10 Tips To Do It Right